crosspeaksoftware/woo-address-book/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Gives your customers the option to store multiple shipping addresses and retrieve them on checkout.
+Gives your customers the option to store multiple billing and shipping addresses and retrieve them on checkout.

 == Description ==

-Gives your customers the option to store multiple shipping addresses and retrieve them on checkout.
+Gives your customers the option to store multiple billing and shipping addresses and retrieve them on checkout.
 Addresses can be updated and modified quickly and easily in /my-account/, or saved as part of the checkout process.

+= Settings =

+The settings for this plugin are located in WooCommerce General settings: WooCommerce -> Settings -> General.

+WooCommerce Address Book options:

+* Enable billing/shipping address book
+* Add New Address as default selection
+* Enable setting Billing/Shipping Address Nickname during Checkout

 = Code =